Panda381/PicoLibSDK/Readme.txt

 file performs all 3 operations at once - cleaning up old compilation, compile the program and send it to the Pico.

+The target device for which the compilation is performed is passed as a parameter via the command line.
+A default target device is prepared in the c.bat file in case you do not specify it as a parameter.
+In the Pico folder, the default compilation is for the target device 'pico' (the Raspberry Pico module itself without any added hardware), in the DemoVGA folder the compilation is for 'demovga', in the Picoino folder the compilation is for 'picoino10' and in the PicoPad folder the default compilation is for 'picopad10'.

+If the target device is not passed to the compilation files, it is compiled for the default device set in the _setup.bat file.
+This also applies if you compile all programs using c_all.bat.
+You can change the default target device by moving the :default label in the _setup.bat file.

 Sending the program to Pico using e.bat is done by copying the file to the Pico access disk.
 This assumes that the Pico access disk is labeled R: (like Raspberry).
 If your disk has a different name, correct the disk name in the